 Before you make any major decisions about hiring independent contractors, consider whether you really need them or if an employee would be a better fit.
 Sometimes employers are penalized for misclassifying employees as contractors.

 Take time to evaluate the project you need help with.
-Is it long-term or short-term?
+Is it long term or short term?
 Can one contractor handle the job, or do you need multiple?
+Does the project require someone with advanced education or special certifications?

 Generally, the best work for contractors is temporary and doesn’t require years of company-specific experience.
-Contractors usually have multiple customers, so if you have a long-term project that requires a full-time work schedule, you should consider whether an alternative option would be more feasible than using contract labor.
+Contractors often operate as a business, whether a formal entity or sole proprietorship, and usually have multiple customers.
+So, if you have a long-term project that requires a full-time work schedule, you should consider whether an alternative option would be more feasible than using contract labor.
 Cost, expertise, and convenience are all important factors.

 2. Determine Contractor Qualifications